jtfmumm/acolyte/README.md

 into a folder.

 ### OSX
-Double-click `acolyte` to start the game.
+Right-click `acolyte` and click Open to start the game (double clicking will probably lead to a window saying you can't run the application).

 ### Windows
 Double-click `acolyte.exe` to start the game.